About the Office of the Ombudsman

 For inquiries regarding traditional family developments, scattered-site housing or to speak to as CHA staff member in person, please visit CHA’s Client Center at 60 E. Van Buren St. on the first floor.
 The client center is open Monday to Friday, from 8am-5pm .

 For inquiries regarding CHA’s wait lists, please click below.

 For questions regarding the Housing Choice Voucher program, please click here or call (312) 935-2600.

 The Office of the Ombudsman can be reached by phone at 312.913.7899, by fax at 312.786.6981 or contact us please click here to email the Office of the Ombudsman.

-A call or inquiry to the Office of the Ombudsman will be returned by the end of the next business day.
+A call or inquiry to the Office of the Ombudsman will be returned in the next 48 hours.